ZHAOBenyun/byzhao.github.io/content/authors/admin/_index.md

 Before I delved fully into research, I worked as a research assistant in [Hong Kong Centre for Logistics Robotics](https://www.hkclr.hk/) from 2021-2022 and had internships in [Sinopec Jinling Company](http://jlpec.sinopec.com/jlpec/) and [YTO Group Corporation](http://en.first-tractor.com.cn/#) as Mechanical Engineer during undergraduate.

-Outside of work, you will find me photographing/concert.
+Outside of work, you will find me photographing.